 “Restoring” nature would require member states to replant trees, remove pollution and rewild areas.
 Currently EU law only compels national governments to avoid degradation in protected areas.
 Even that has proven a challenge.

-Sinkevičius’ proposal has some concrete targets:
+Sinkevičius’ proposal includes concrete targets:

 - Reverse the decline of pollinator populations, like bees and butterflies, by 2030.
 Increase their populations after 2030.

-- No net loss of green urban spaces by 2030.
+- No net loss of urban green spaces by 2030.
 5 percent increase by 2050.
 At least 10 percent tree canopy cover in every European city, town and suburb.

 - Increase biodiversity in farms and forests.

-That could be achieved by adding hedges, flower strips and ponds to farmland, to attract insects and birds, and reducing clear-felling and replanting of trees, so forests consist of trees of different ages.
+This may be achieved by adding hedges, flower strips and ponds to farmland, to attract insects and birds, and reducing clear-felling and replanting of trees, so forests consist of trees of different ages.

 - Restore and rewet drained peatlands under agricultural use.